 - 8.1.
 General Qualifications and Requirements for Entrance or Admission for New or Freshmen and Transferee Applicants.
 Applicants or students seeking for entrance or admission must possess the qualifications and comply with the requirements, as hereunder provided: - 8.1.1.
 Qualifications.
-An applicant seeking for admission shall: - Possess all the qualifications required under Republic Act No. 1093126 and its IRR27, except those applicants or students opted to pay the tuition fees and other charges by themselves;

-- Be a graduate of the course or program required by their respective program or degree to be taken in the University; - 3.
+An applicant seeking for admission shall: - 1.
+Possess all the qualifications required under Republic Act No. 10931 and its IRR, except "opt-out" applicants or students; - 2.
+Be a graduate of the course or program required by their respective program or degree to be taken in the University; - 3.
 Have a General Weighted Average (GWA) rating computed from the grades obtained on the entire course as provided below:

+Programs/Courses Minimum GWA Rating

+Baccalaureate/Undergraduate 80% ("2.5") or "B" or

-Program/Courses Minimum GWA Rating Baccalaureate/Undergraduate and Post Baccalaureate Graduate (Doctoral & Masters) 85% ("2.0") or "B" or better
+and Post Baccalaureate better

+Graduate (Doctoral & Masters) 85% ("2.0") or "B" or

+Graduate (Doctoral & Masters) better